tessgi/tess-point/README.md

 - Pointing prediction algorithm is same as employed internally at MIT for target management.
 However, hard coded focal plane geometry is not up to date and may contain inaccurate results.

 - Testing shows pointing with this tool should be accurate to better than a pixel, but without including aberration effects, ones algorithm adopted for centroiding highly assymmetric point-spread function at edge of camera, and by-eye source location, a 2 pixel accuracy estimate is warranted.
+Use aberration option for better accuracy

 - The output pixel coordinates assume the ds9 convention with 1,1 being the middle of the lower left corner.